The Finance and Investments team focuses on:

 Each year the Avon Pension Fund Committee reports on its activities to Bath & North East Somerset Council.
 The report covers the scope of the work considered by the Committee during the year and the decisions taken as well as the training undertaken by the Committee members.
 It also highlights the future work programme of the current committee.

-The Local Government Pension Scheme (Management and Investment of Funds) Regulations 2016 (Regulation 7) requires administering authorities to publish an Investment Strategy Statement from 1 April 2017.
-This statement replaces the Statement of Investment Principles and, among other things, details the policy on the suitability and risk attached to various types of investments.
-This document will be kept under review and revised from time-to-time and at least every three years.
+The Local Government Pension Scheme (Management and Investment of Funds) Regulations 2016 requires administering authorities to publish an Investment Strategy Statement (ISS).
+This statement sets out the Fund’s strategy and, among other things, details the policy on the suitability and risk attached to various types of investments.
+The ISS will be kept under review and revised from time-to-time and at least every three years.

 Contacts for enquiries: Investments Team, email@example.com